Connectivity through bounds for the Castelnuovo-Mumford regularity: Generalization of results on connectivity

 \subsection{Acknowledgements}

 The author is extremely grateful to Matteo Varbaro for his valuable support and advice.
-He also thanks Afshin Goodarzi and J{\"o}rgen Backelin for the careful proofreading, Benjamin Nill and Alessio D'Al{\`i} for the useful suggestions and corrections and Eran Nevo for suggesting to check the tightness of the bound, leading the author to Example~\ref{ex:nevo}.
+He also thanks Afshin Goodarzi and J\"{o}rgen Backelin for the careful proofreading, Benjamin Nill and Alessio D'Al\`{i} for the useful suggestions and corrections, Eran Nevo for leading the author to {Example~\ref{ex:nevo}}, and the anonymous referees for the insightful and patient comments.